isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 This is both longer and likely to be less efficient.
-The larger and more compliciated the function is, the more painful the workarounds get.
+The larger and more complicated the function is, the more painful the workarounds get.
-Of course many simple functions will natually have just one `return` because of their simpler inherent logic.
+Of course many simple functions will naturally have just one `return` because of their simpler inherent logic.

 ##### Example